Sweat the small stuff

 2. Technical elements

 You can argue all you like about HTML elements and which ones are better than others.
 Does the H1 count?
-Do I need a Keywords tag?
+Do I need a Meta Keywords tag?
 What about breadcrumbs?
-Is the Image alt more powerful than the H1 tag? etc. etc. The bottom line is that the more of these you get right the better, SEO is a competition, so make sure your site template includes all SEO relevant HTML elements and that these are populated correctly.
+Is the Image alt more powerful than the H1 tag? etc. etc. The bottom line is that the more of these you get right the better, SEO is a competition, so make sure your site template includes all SEO-relevant HTML elements and that these are populated correctly.

 Building internal links and HTML sitemaps is also a good way of ensuring that your entire site gets spidered by the search engines.
-Think about it this way, if I could pour a glass of water into my home page, would it drip out the lowest level pages in my site?
+Think about it this way: if I could pour a glass of water into my home page, would it drip out the lowest level pages in my site?

 3. Copywriting